What is palliative care?

 - Not ready to consider hospice care

-Who are the team members on our Transitions and Life Choices (TLC) team?
+Who are the team members on our palliative care team?

-Our TLC home care team includes specially trained individuals.
+Our palliative care team includes specially trained individuals.
 Together, they provide many services, depending on your needs.
 The team includes nurses, social workers, physicians, spiritual care providers, home health aides and pharmacists, as well as physical, occupational and speech therapists.
 We coordinate care with your own physician.

 Insurance and payment